Service Your System

 - Ignore plumbing leaks.
 Any leak, including dripping faucets and running toilets, can quickly saturate your system.
 Always fix these problems immediately.

-Did you know that the products in your home can kill the bacteria necessary to keep your septic system working properly?
+Did you know that the products in your home or business can kill the bacteria necessary to keep your septic system working properly?
 Service Pumping & Drain Co., Inc.™ is a licensed dealer of CCLS, an environmentally-safe and DEP-approved septic tank and cesspool treatment that helps keep your plumbing and household waste system free-flowing, healthy, and odor-free.
 Much higher in healthy bacteria and more effective that other products on the market, it is available only through approved contractors.